abenz1267/nvim-databasehelper/README.md

 ## Usage

-Simple run ":SwitchDatabase", select the desired database.
+Simple run ":SwitchDatabaseConnection <database connection or enter for selection>", select the desired database.
 If the database is a Docker container, you'll be prompted for various parameters.

 ## Current limitations